#EmpowerHer

 In most societies, women face violence, discrimination, and abuse at disproportionate rates and being displaced exacerbates this problem.
 Social and cultural norms keep girls at home in varying refugee communities under the belief that boys have greater future earning potential.
 Religious and traditional values also discourage education and prioritize marriage, resulting in a high rate of child marriage and early pregnancy in some developing countries.

 JRS believes that in order to ensure the wellbeing of refugee women and girls, it is necessary to develop a holistic understanding of the challenges they face.
-The solution that JRS provides to overcome and reduce these challenges consists of a comprehensive strategy including the following:
+The solutions that JRS provides to overcome and reduce these challenges form a comprehensive strategy: integrating mental health and psychosocial support services (MHPSS), market-based livelihood programs, gender responsive education, and peace and reconciliation initiatives.

 Agents of Change